 In this tutorial (which we keep on updating) we share some tips and tricks to boost/extend the battery life on your Nokia Android or any other Google Android smartphones.
-Most of the Nokia Android Phones now run Android Oreo and we have added the Android Oreo tips too in this updated article.
+Most of the Nokia Android Phones now run Android Pie and Android 10 and we have added the Android Pie/10 tips too in this updated article.

 Charge it to 100%: